dgaydukov/cert-aws/files/sa.md

 SQS (Simple Queue Service) - managed service that provide asynchronous decoupling and publisher/subscriber (queue) model.
 There are 2 types
 * standard - ordering is not guaranteed, no limit to number of messages (you should implement custom protection against duplicates)
-* FIFO (first in, first out) - ordering is guaranteed, limit - 300 messages per second It guarantee at-least-once delivery. you can use Amazon SQS Java Messaging Library that implements the JMS 1.1 specification and uses Amazon SQS as the JMS provider.
+* FIFO (first in, first out) - ordering is guaranteed, limit - 300 messages per second But you can also use standard queue (unordered) but place order field into each message, and by this you imitate order.
+It guarantee at-least-once delivery. you can use Amazon SQS Java Messaging Library that implements the JMS 1.1 specification and uses Amazon SQS as the JMS provider.
 Dead letter queue - a special queue that receives messages from other queue after some unsuccessful attempt to process it.
 Used to isolate messages that can't be processed for later analysis.
 You can get time-in-queue (time how long message has been in queue) by subtracting SentTimestamp attribute from current time.